vaibhavahuja/snippt_login/README.md

 # snippt_login
-This program basically logs in my snippt control panel, and gives me the details for the videos that i have to do on that day.
+This program basically logs in my snippt control panel, and gives me the heading for the videos that i have to do on that day.